-Founded by Mark Dourish in 2011, De Profundis is a hand-picked vocal ensemble that performs continental Renaissance polyphony at low pitch, using the all-adult-male forces appropriate to the period.
+De Profundis is a hand-picked vocal ensemble that performs continental Renaissance sacred music at the original low pitch, using the all-adult-male forces appropriate to the period.

 Click on the tabs above to find out more about the group and about our programme of concerts.